jeevan-p-gowda/playwright-template/COMMANDS.md

   - Basic codegen: Record user interactions and generate test scripts with `yarn playwright codegen`
   - Generate with specific URL: Target a particular browser for recording, e.g., `yarn playwright codegen https://google.com`

-## Tips and Hints
+> [!TIP]

-- Experiment with different CLI commands to tailor test runs according to your needs.
+> Experiment with different CLI commands to tailor test runs according to your needs.

-- Use environment variables alongside CLI commands for more dynamic test configurations.
+> Use environment variables alongside CLI commands for more dynamic test configurations.

-- Regularly review Playwright's documentation for updates on CLI options.
+> Regularly review Playwright's documentation for updates on CLI options.